LukeShu/leaguer/docs/DesignDocument.md

   : The abstract model that all other models inherit from.

 Server
   : Server model providing access to system settings such as Language, Time_Zone, Server_name, Owner_name, and Version.
+This class is edited and read by the MainController.

 Tournement
   : This model represents the structure of a tournement.
 It will have several data sections to it including:  The match settings, the matches contained inside of the tournement, a unique id for the tournement, and the registered players that are participating in the tournement.
+This class interacts with a multitude of other model classes (see UML) and all four tournament controllers.

 Match
   : A match will be a single set of data that contains all of the statistics of one game.
 This includes: players personal scores, team members, scores for each team, game time, the tournement that match took place in, and the date.
+This model interacts with the match controller, and is both a part of and has a many to one relationship with a tournament object.

 Team
   : This model will consist of a list of players for a tournement.
 The team creation process is chosen by the host of the tournement and team setup will either be pre-determined teams or randomly assigned teams.
+This model interacts with the tournament model class.

 User
   : This model represents all types of users; hosts, players, and
     spectators.
 These roles are identified by a “role” attribute.
+The user is an object that is often referenced by other classes, including tournament, match, and team.

 ### VIEWS